gravitational/teleport/rfd/0125-dynamic-auto-discovery-config.md

 Users no longer need to log in to a machine that is running this service to change the matchers, and can do any sort of configuration from the clients (ie WebApp, `tctl`, Terraform Provider and Kubernetes Operator).

 ## Details
-There will be a new resource - `DiscoveryConfig` - which will be used by the `discovery_service` to create a set of matchers for that particular service.
+There will be a new resource - `DiscoveryConfig` - which will be used by the `discovery_service` to add extra matchers for that particular service.

-We'll create relations between those two entities using labels and label matchers.
-This is common for other type of services, eg `db_service` has the `resources.labels` labels matcher which allows users to define which Databases to proxy based on their labels.
+`discovery_service` must support having only the `discovery_group` and still run, even if no `DiscoveryConfig` matches that group.

 ### New `DiscoveryConfig` resource
 A new resource will be created to store the desired matchers.

-The `spec` schema of the `DiscoveryConfig` contains all the required fields for matching on resources on supported clouds.
+The `spec` schema will contain a `discovery_group` and a list of matchers.

+The `discovery_group` will be used by `discovery_service` to include matchers from `DiscoveryConfig` that have the same group.

+The list of matchers is the same list that exists in `discovery_service` (for AWS, Azure and GCP).
-Currently, the schema is compose using the following matchers:
+Currently, that list is composed using the following matchers:
 - `lib/config.AWSMatcher`
 - `lib/config.AzureMatcher`
 - `lib/config.GCPMatcher`